-14/6 at Wa Da 14/6 at Wa Don't Da √Vn at We Do Deliver a significant portion of compensation through long-term incentives tied directly to shareholder value creation.
-X at We Don't Do Permit re-pricing of underwater stock options or springloading of equity grants.
-1 Balance short- and long-term incentives with multiple performance metrics. Х Provide a defined-benefit pension plan or SERPs to executives (only all-employee 401(k) plan).
-1 Impose caps on our annual incentive and PRSU awards for our named executive officers. Х Provide special executive perquisites or excessive termination payments.
-1 Maintain a recoupment policy that allows clawback of compensation earned because of fraudulent or illegal conduct or in the event of an accounting restatement. Х Allow directors, named executive officers and other senior leaders to hedge or pledge Company stock.
-1 Maintain stock ownership requirements for all of our named executive officers. Х Permit tax gross-ups on change in control or other severance payments.
-1 Conduct an annual review of programs to ensure they do not encourage risks that have a material adverse effect on the Company. Х Maintain written employment contracts with our executive officers.
-1 Maintain non-competition and non-solicitation agreements with our named executive officers that prohibit competing against Conduent and soliciting our customers or current associates after termination, to the extent legally permitted. Х Allow single-trigger change in control arrangements.
-1 Engage an Independent Consultant under the direction of the Compensation Committee. Х Provide guaranteed incentive payouts for named executive officers.
+W hat We Do WI hat We Don't Do ~ Deliver a significant portion of compensation through long-term incentives tied directly to shareholder value creation. Х Permit re-pricing of underwater stock options or springloading of equity grants. ~ Balance short- and long-term incentives with multiple performance metrics. Х Provide a defined-benefit pension plan or SERPs to executives (only all-employee 401(k) plan). ~ Impose caps on our annual incentive and PRSU awards for our named executive officers. Х Provide special executive perquisites or excessive termination payments. ~ Maintain a recoupment policy that allows clawback of compensation earned because of fraudulent or illegal conduct or in the event of an accounting restatement. Х Allow directors, named executive officers and other senior leaders to hedge or pledge Company stock. ~ Maintain stock ownership requirements for all of our named executive officers. Х Permit tax gross-ups on change in control or other severance payments. ~ Conduct an annual review of programs to ensure they do not encourage risks that have a material adverse effect on the Company. Х Maintain written employment contracts with our executive officers. ~ Maintain non-competition and non- solicitation agreements with our named executive officers that prohibit competing against Conduent and soliciting our customers or current associates after termination, to the extent legally permitted.
+X Allow single-trigger change in control arrangements. ~ Engage an Independent Consultant under the direction of the Compensation Committee. Х Provide guaranteed incentive payouts for named executive officers.